-Mackenzie Knowles-Coursin is a photographer interested in the interplay and synergy between identity and place particularly within the context of migration and statelessness.
+Mackenzie Knowles-Coursin is a documentary photographer interested in the interplay between identity and place particularly within the context of migration and statelessness.

 His work has been exhibited at FotoDC, Washington D.C.’s annual photography festival, as well as The United States Holocaust Memorial Museum.
-His stories have been published in print and online in Time, The Wall Street Journal, The New York Times, Foreign Policy Magazine, Die Zeit, and Al Jazeera Magazine among others.
+His stories have been published in print and online in Time, The New Yorker, The Wall Street Journal, The New York Times, Foreign Policy Magazine, Die Zeit, and Al Jazeera Magazine among others.

 Mackenzie studied geopolitics and ecology at Dartmouth College in the United States, and graduated with a major in Human Geography and a minor in Biology.

 | Email |